MarkH89/kellClock/README.md

     s: 's'
 }
 ```
-* Minimum number of digits required for time values - Pad values with leading 0 if the time value is less than the number of digits required.
-I.e 9 will display as 09 is min value is 2.
-9 will display as 9 if value is 1.
-9 will display as 009 if value is 3.
-(Int) Default: 2
-* Debug Mode - set to true to see console output for testing (Boolean) Default: false
 Each key denotes the fraction of the timer that the text is applied to.
+* minPadding: (Int) Minimum number of digits to display.
+Values lower than the minPadding will be padded with 0's.
+Default: 2
+* debugMode: (Boolean) set to true to see console output for testing.
+Default: false